SpaceX rocket lifts off for space station trial run

 Tuesday's launch followed a last-second cutoff of Falcon's planned liftoff on Saturday.
 Engineers later traced the problem to climbing pressure in an engine chamber due to a faulty purge valve.

-"It looks like we probably could have flown with the condition," SpaceX president Gwynne Shotwell said.
+"It looks like we probably could have flown with the condition," SpaceX president Gwynne Shotwell said during pre-launch mission commentary broadcast on NASA Television.
 "Once we separated from the ground, things would have settled down a bit, but it was still the right thing to do."

 Dragon will take about a day to reach the space station's orbit.
 It will then spend another day practicing maneuvers and testing its communications systems and navigation aids.
 If all goes as planned, NASA is expected to clear Dragon for berthing at the space station on Friday.